rnagumo/dgm_vae/README.md

 ## Run experiment

-Training and evaluation.
+Train models.
 Shell scripts in `bin` folder contains the necessary settings for building the environment.

 ```bash
 # Usage